invertase/react-native-firebase/docs/messaging/server-integration.md

 };
 ```

-> Check out the [official firebase documentation](https://firebase.google.com/docs/cloud-messaging/ios/send-image) to see the the list of available configuration for iOS.
+> Check out the [official Firebase documentation](https://firebase.google.com/docs/cloud-messaging/ios/send-image) to see the list of available configuration for iOS.

 ## Android